 But Republican AGs are not the only ones with concerns about the settlement.
 Democrats in AG offices across the country find themselves uncomfortable with the deal, in particular the speed with which it is being ushered through the system and the lack of clarity over what claims they would have to relinquish under the deal.
 The opposition from both sides puts into jeopardy a quick resolution to the investigation, which is being pushed hard by the White House, possibly as a means to kickstart the ailing housing market.

 Any settlement was always going to be a tricky business.
 While all 50 AGs agreed to an investigation, it was launched prior to the 2010 midterms, and a resolution would need the participation of practically all the AGs, including the newer ones who never signed on to the investigation in the first place.
 The master settlement agreement with the tobacco industry in 1998 eventually got the agreement of 46 AGs, with the other four coming aboard later.
-That would be similar to the necessary outcome here; to become the official position of the National Association of Attorneys General, at least 38-41 of the AGs would have to sign on.
+That would be similar to the necessary outcome here; to become the official position of the National Association of Attorneys General, at least 38 to 41 of the AGs would have to sign on.
 And even that has no binding force to supersede state law.

 While the AG investigation was announced last fall, the settlement term sheet arrived with some surprise a couple weeks ago, just prior to a meeting of all 50 AGs in Washington.
 Democratic AGs and senior staff, who spoke off the record because of Tom Miller’s lead role in the case, said that they only received the term sheet, seen as a first offer to the banks, a couple days before the meeting, and didn’t know until they got to the meeting that it would be a big topic of discussion.
 And then, not only were the AGs told about the term sheet and the push for principal write-downs to save as many as 3 million homes from foreclosure, they were told they would have to make someone from their offices available full-time to enforce the terms of the settlement.
-And they were told that all of this would have to come together in a “window of opportunity” over the next 6-8 weeks.
+And they were told that all of this would have to come together in a “window of opportunity” over the next six to eight weeks.

 That need for speed seems to be coming from the White House, who by all accounts want to move on a settlement quickly, and to use it as a way to promote economic recovery more than anything.
 Timothy Geithner said in Congressional testimony last week that all parties would benefit from a quick settlement, because it would relieve uncertainty from the servicers and allow the government to help fix the broader housing market.